-Follow robust processes to ensure we continue to reward fairly and equally We have started to track pay and performance data on a six-monthly basis and will give line managers clear guidelines for setting objectives, reviewing performance and giving timely feedback.
+Follow robust processes to ensure we continue to reward fairly and equally We continually track pay and performance data on a quarterly basis and ensure there are clear guidelines for setting objectives, reviewing performance and giving timely feedback.
 Have greater flexibility and agility in how people will work Our hybrid working approach will give greater flexibility to working parents with childcare commitments.
 We will shortly start to advertise all roles with flexible working as an option unless business need requires a full-time role.
-Recruit fairly and without bias We will run all job adverts through gender bias software and remove any gender bias in our language.
-We want to attract and shortlist from a balanced pool of male and female candidates for senior roles, where possible we will have a 50:50 male/female interview panel.
+Recruit fairly and without bias We run all job adverts through gender bias software and remove any gender bias in our language.
+When recruiting senior roles where possible we will have a 50/50 male/female panel and a 50/50 male/female shortlist